Office of Intergovernmental Affairs,

 Under the leadership of Associate Superintendent Iraida R. Mendez-Cartaya, the Office of Intergovernmental Affairs, Grants Administration, and Community Engagement handles legislative issues; intergovernmental relations on local, state, federal and international levels; grants management; compliance with the 2001 Reauthorization of the Elementary and Secondary Education Act (ESEA); and community engagement activities, including school volunteer and business partnership programs, student internships and other forms of support for student learning and parent involvement; and oversight of the District’s direct-support organization — the Foundation for New Education Initiatives, Inc.

 The Intergovernmental Affairs team advances the School Board’s legislative program.
 Miami-Dade County Public Schools has a vested interest in the legislative process, as a high percentage of the District’s operating revenues come directly from state funds and the state-mandated Required Local Effort (RLE) millage levy.
 The team also urges the President and Congress to invest in public education and fully fund the cost of implementing (ESEA) thus avoiding potentially damaging reductions in education funding and services.
-The office also manages eighteen education compacts with various municipalities and the county.
+The office also manages twenty education compacts with various municipalities and the county.
 These partnerships are a vehicle for stronger community relations and serve to leverage resources for education needs.